ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

-A little subtlety here is the presence of the `abstract` keyword before the `class` one.
+A little subtlety here is the presence of the `virtual` keyword before the `class` one.
 It's called a _class state_, a concept we'll see later.
 This one simply indicates the class can't be instanciated, so you can't do `new Hero();` or `val someone: Hero;` - both will throw an error.
-Instead, we will instanciate the `Hero`'s children classes, if they are not defined as `abstract` too.
+Instead, we will instanciate the `Hero`'s children classes, if they are not defined as `virtual` too.

 Another thing: the `protected` keyword.
 It kind of acts like `private`, as the member it prefixes will only be available from the inside of the class.
 But, `private` is a special keyword that, in addition to making the attribute writable only from the inside of the class, will not make it available from its children class.
 So `Warrior` and `Wizard` wouldn't be able to write it.
 That's not really a problem, since these attributes don't aim to be modified, but that's a thing we need to think to when making a class that will be inherited by anothers.
 The `protected` keyword does the same thing than `private` excepted that it makes it available for children classes.